 Organise The Appropriate Visa

-Whatever your situation, you’ll need to organise the appropriate visa for your situation.
-The place to find out what visa is best suited for you is through the Australian Government website.
-There are two work and travel visas that you can work and travel on are the working holiday (417) and the work and holiday visa (462) and the difference is simply the country you come from.
+Whatever your situation, you’ll need to organise the appropriate visa.
+In order to find out which visa is best suited for you, head to the Australian Government website.
+There are two work and travel visas: the working holiday (417) and the work and holiday visa (462) and the difference is simply the country you come from.

 If you’re from: